vsslctrl/vsslctrl/README.md

 >>> 'Living Room'
 ```

-**Important** in the above example, `zone1.settings.name` wont be set to its new value until after the VSSL device has changed the name and the `Zone` class has received confimation feedback.
+**Important** in the above example, `zone1.settings.name` wont be set to its new value until after the VSSL device has changed the name and the `Zone` class has received confirmation feedback.
 If you need to wait for the value change, you can await a `[property_name]_CHANGE` events.

 # `Vssl`